Gepetto/gepetto-utils/scripts/README.md

 ## `axis_play.sh` & `axis_record.sh`

 The first allows to check that the camera is configured correctly.
+If you are not satisfied, you have to use the [web interface](http://axis-ptz1).

 The second records the current view.
 It is meant to be run in `eur0c:/local/axis`